What is Intent Data?

 - Medium: tracks the medium your link was included in; for example, to track all traffic from email vs. social media

-- Content: tracks types of content that lead to the same destination, used for PPC campaigns or identical links on one page; for example, if the user clicked on the link in the header versus the same link in the sidebar.
+- Content: tracks types of content that lead to the same destination, used for PPC campaigns or identical links on one page; for example, if the user clicks on the link in the header versus the same link in the sidebar.

 - Term: also known as keyword-based tracking, this code tracks the keywords paid for in PPC ads; for example, if you create a Google Ad for the phrase “intent data,” then you could add this code to the URL of your digital ad to track that phrase.